codewarrior0/gregtania-6/README.md

 - Botania pebbles are now replaced by GregTech pebbles, which can be used to craft stone tools
 - Clayconia Alluvia added to get early clay from gravel
 - Added 1:1 Bonemeal recipe using Botania mortar
+- Added 1:4 Blaze Lamp recipe (since Greg replaces the 1:9 with his own Blaze Powder block, and iron is a bit more scarce)

 *With big thanks to:*